-Treated effluent samples will be collected using ISCOTM portable or refrigerated liquid samplers and Sigma refrigerated liquid samplers.
+Treated effluent samples will be collected using ISCO[TM] portable, refrigerated liquid samplers, or Sigma refrigerated liquid samplers.
 The samplers use peristaltic pumps and are programmable.
+Alternatively, grab samples may be collected with a dipper bottle.

 MASSTC staff will manually start the sampler at a designated time on the hour using Verizon clock time and watch the withdrawal and purges.
 Samples will be withdrawn with a peristaltic pump from the perimeter of the test cell close to the location of the sensors.
 The withdrawn sample will be immediately transported to the laboratory.